lunacookies/vim-strand/README.md

 This first checks out the last tag (stable version) of the repository, and then compiles it with optimisations specific to your native CPU architecture, finally installing the generated binary to `~/.cargo/bin/strand` for your personal use.

+## Usage

-Now all that is left to do is to set up a configuration file – strand uses the YAML format.
+The first thing you need to do to get started with strand is to set up a configuration file – strand uses the YAML format.
 Put it in the location specified by `strand --config-location`.
 Here is an example:

 ```yaml
 ---